All Episodes

 Everybody is humping to please.

-They're just doing working overtime, whatever it takes.
+They're just working overtime, whatever it takes.

 And that's how greatness happens.

-And that's hard work and people just busting their butts with passion on things they really that could not have been present here.
+That's hard work and people busting their butts with passion on things they really that could not have been present here Or this wouldn't have happened.

 If all of that was present, if there was everything I just described, then the only explanation is glaring incompetence, which is entirely possible and is probably the real cause.